 Always inspect the robots.txt file and make sure you respect the rules of the site.
 Make sure you only crawl pages that are allowed to be crawled.

-When you start scraping a website you should be really careful with the manner of your requests because you don’t want to harm the website.
+If you want to scrape the web, you should be really careful with the manner of your requests because you don’t want to harm the website.
 If you harm the website that’s not good for anybody.

 Still, even when you are careful with your scraper, you might get banned.
 This is when you need to improve how you do web scraping and apply some techniques to get the data.
 But remember, be nice how you scrape!
 Read more about best practices.

 The core of every anti-bot system is that they try to recognize if an activity is done by a bot and not a human.
-In this section, we’re going through all the ways a bot can be caught, while trying to access a website.
+In this section, we’re going through all the ways a bot can be caught, while trying to scrape the web for access to a specific website.

 When your browser sends a request to the server, it also sends a header.
 In the header, you have several values and they are different for each browser.
 Chrome, Firefox, Safari all have their own header patterns.
 For example, this is what a chrome request header looks like:

 A bot can be easily recognized if the header pattern is not equivalent to a regular browser.
-Or if you’re using a pattern that is inconsistent with known browsers’ patterns you might get throttled or even blocked.
+Or if you’re using a pattern while you scrape the web, that is inconsistent with known browsers’ patterns you might get throttled or even blocked.

-When you started out with web scraping you probably had user-agents like these:
+When you started to scrape the web you probably had user-agents like these:

-Then, you realized it’s not enough to access the page so you need to set a custom user-agent that looks similar to a real browser.
+Then, as you scrape the web, you realized it’s not enough to access the page so you need to set a custom user-agent that looks similar to a real browser.
 Like this:

 Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:73.0) Gecko/20100101 Firefox/73.0